-- On completion of the paper students should be able to:
+On completion of the paper students will be able to:

-- To develop an understanding of the intentions and role of IA and, in particular, to identify who benefits from the process and how
+- Develop an understanding of the intentions and role of IA and, in particular, to identify who benefits from the process and how

-- To emphasise the different levels and forms of impact assessment
+- Emphasise the different levels and forms of impact assessment

-- To highlight the importance of methodology in IA activities and to clarify the relationship with scientific studies
+- Highlight the importance of methodology in IA activities and to clarify the relationship with scientific studies

-- To increase the understanding of the New Zealand IA processes
+- Increase the understanding of the New Zealand IA processes

-- To emphasise the role and importance of public involvement in the IA process
+- Emphasise the role and importance of public involvement in the IA process

-- To develop practical skills and confidence in undertaking impact assessment studies
+- Develop practical skills and confidence in undertaking impact assessment studies